omatviiv/styleagnostic/README.md

 When using suggested resourseQuery method to be able to use svg as url there was typescript related issue which was fixed with the help of this [question](https://stackoverflow.com/questions/60816666/how-to-use-query-param-import-in-webpack-with-typescript-without-getting-cannot).

+# node & npm versions
+project created with node 20 and npm 10